spiceMonkey/Arduino-FOC/docs/simplefoc_library/code/sensors/index.md

 ---

 # Position Sensors
-This library supports *off-the-shelf* two types of position sensors:
+This library supports *off-the-shelf* these types of position sensors:
 - [Encoder](encoder):
     - Sensor that counts `A`, `B` and `index` channels impulses to estimate the position.
     - Examples: